The Dakota: Other spaces

-To the west of the Dakota was another garden, below which was the building's mechanical plant.
-Both the Dakota and the adjacent row houses were served by a mechanical plant below the garden.
-The decision to place the mechanical plant under a garden, rather than directly under the building, was a deliberate measure to reassure residents in case the machinery exploded.
+To the west of the Dakota was another garden; both the Dakota and the adjacent row houses were served by a mechanical plant below the garden.
+The placement of the mechanical plant outside the building was a deliberate measure to reassure residents in case the machinery exploded.
 There were also tennis and croquet courts within the garden.
 Images show that the garden was surrounded by a fence, and the area above the mechanical plant was further enclosed by a hedge.
-The garden had become a parking lot by the 1950s, and the Mayfair was developed on the garden's site in 1964.
+The garden had become a parking lot by the 1950s, and the Mayfair apartment building was developed on the garden's site in 1964.